kubernetes-sigs/cluster-api/docs/proposals/20220725-managed-kubernetes.md

 **Cons**

 - Doesn’t work with the current implementation of ClusterClass, which expects a separation of ControlPlane and Infrastructure.
+  - when CAEP https://github.com/kubernetes-sigs/cluster-api/pull/8500 is implemented this con will no longer be true
 - Doesn’t provide separation of responsibilities between creating the general cloud infrastructure for the cluster and the actual cluster control plane.
 - Managed Kubernetes look different from unmanaged Kubernetes where two separate kinds are used for a control plane and infrastructure.
 This would impact products building on top of CAPI.